 Feeling itchy and scratching your head may be the first signs of head lice.
 However, only 50% of the population experiences an itchy sensation.
 Every individual experiences different levels of sensitivity.
 Children and adults may have a tickling sensation or the feeling of something moving about on the head.
 Rashes and bumps may be evident on the scalp, nape of neck, or behind the ears, which is a common reaction due to sensitivity to lice residue.
 It is most common for nits (eggs) to be attached to the hair, which may look like dandruff but cannot be easily removed by brushing or moving the hair.
-Other symptoms may include bags under the eyes, swollen glands, low-grade fever, restless sleeping and/or feeling tired during the daytime
+Other symptoms may include bags under the eyes, swollen glands, low-grade fever, restless sleeping and/or feeling tired during the daytime.

-In August of 2010, the American Academy of Pediatrics’ Council on School Health produced its first report on head lice.
+In August of 2010, the American Academy of Pediatrics Council on School Health produced its first report on head lice.
 The document noted increased patterns of resistance among head lice to over-the-counter products designed to kill lice and their eggs.
 Although head lice never disappeared in the United States, their prevalence was once so low because of the widespread use of the neurotoxin DDT.
 Until its ban in 1972, many children growing up during those years had no concept of head lice outbreaks.

 No one is immune to head lice.
-Head lice have been found on infants as young as two months to the very advanced in age.
+Head lice have been found on infants as young as two months, all the way to the elderly.

-For the most part head lice is simply an irritating problem.
+For the most part head lice are simply an irritating problem.
 While their saliva can produce an allergic reaction in certain individuals, these reactions are generally mild compared to the potentially toxic risks involved with commonly available lice shampoo products.
 Meticulice uses only non-toxic products that are safe and effective.

 If you find lice on your child’s head, take care of the problem immediately.
 Each day left untreated is an opportunity for head lice to reproduce, worsening the infestation and likelihood of spreading it to others.
-While many treatment options are available, Meticulice uses the most effective, non-toxic lice and nit removal products and techniques.

-Yes, it is our experience at Meticulice that nits will eventually hatch and a full-blown infestation will occur if left untreated
+Yes, it is our experience at Meticulice that nits will eventually hatch, and a full-blown infestation will occur if left untreated.

-The completely non-toxic enzyme contained in our treatment product is designed to attack the exoskeleton of the lice in order to quickly immobilize them, and loosen the fixative that cements nits to the hair shaft.
+The completely non-toxic enzyme contained in our treatment product is designed to attack the exoskeletons of the lice in order to quickly immobilize them and loosen the fixative that cements nits to the hair shaft.
 While some lice may be killed by the enzyme, and the product increases the efficacy of removal, it the manual removal of every adult louse, adolescent nymph and egg (nit) that results in success.
 Without the removal of every nit, the risk of infestation remains.

 Be wary of products that claim to completely kill head lice, since elimination of lice depends upon removal of nits (eggs), which cannot be killed by ANY product.
 The commercially available products contain insecticides, to which it has been proven that lice have developed a resistance to.
 The only confirmed way to completely remove a case of head lice is to manually remove every louse, nymph and nit.